Pauline Granpera, 1800-1896

-Celestino Gonzalez, the son of Don Manuel Gonzales and Maria Louisa Bonifay,1 was born about 1796 in Pensacola, Florida.2 He was the oldest child in a large family that lived at Gonzalia, about fifteen miles north of Pensacola.
+Celestino Gonzalez, the son of don Manuel Gonzalez and Maria Louisa Bonifay,1 was born about 1796 in Pensacola, Florida.2 He was the oldest child in a large family that lived at Gonzalia, about fifteen miles north of Pensacola.
 His father was a native of Spain, who had joined the Spanish Army when he was seventeen.
 Later discharged from the Army in 1792 in New Orleans, Manuel was given a grant of land in Pensacola.3

 In 1814, when General Andrew Jackson marched south to repulse the British, the story goes that Celestino was working in the garden in Gonzalia when uniformed horsemen rode up.
 General Jackson wanted Celestino to guide him and his men to Barrancas in Pensacola.
 Don Manuel reputedly replied, “General, my life and my property are in your power.
 You can take both.
 But my honor is in my keeping.
 As for my son, I would rather plunge a sword into his heart than to see him a traitor to his king.”
 Jackson was impressed with Don Manuel’s bravery and loyalty.4 A few years later, in 1821, the Spanish territory in Florida was handed over to the United States in Pensacola at Ferdinand Plaza.